stasiselectronics/ESP32MiniDrop/README.md

 [![](https://github.com/ChandlerMcCowan/ESP32MiniDrop/raw/master/Enclosure%20Files/Images/ESPMiniDrop_Enclosure_Logo_Small.png)](#)
 # ESP32MiniDrop
 This repository contains the source files for a DIY Bluetooth connected solenoid controller for use with water drop photography.
-This project is still a work in progress, so make sure to follow to keep up with any future updates!
+This project is still a work in progress, so make sure to follow and keep up with any future updates!

 Some features of this design include: